World's markets brace for Wednesday's leap second

 The Singapore Exchange has told markets it would adjust its systems' clock between 3 a.m. and 5 a.m. on July 2, a broker said.

 The last leap second was added in 2012.
 Then, in outages similar to the Y2K millennium problems, a few websites were affected.
-Australia's Qantas Airways (QAN.AX) was among those hit as the leap second affected its reservation systems and caused flight delays.
+Australia's Qantas Airways was among those affected as the leap second addition affected its reservation systems and caused flight delays.

 "The problem in 2012 was an Amadeus outage caused by the leap second bug," a Qantas spokesman in Sydney told Reuters on Tuesday, referring to the software for the global travel and tourism industry.